vool/docs/_docs/3-configuration/output-settings.md

 > \-\-concurrency

 This controls the number of photos and videos processed in parallel.
-The default value is `0`, which processes as many as the number of CPU cores.
+The default value is the number of CPU cores on the current machine.
 It might make the machine / server less responsive, in which case you can specify a fixed number:

 ```bash